AccountGo/accountgo/docs/README.md

 1. "dotnet build"
 1. Then run the front-end by typing "dotnet run"

+### IMPORTANT  NOTE:
-## Note: Your wwwroot folder should be look like this if you correctly followed the steps above
+Your wwwroot folder should be look like this if you correctly followed the steps above

 ![AccountGo](https://user-images.githubusercontent.com/17961526/45582820-273d0000-b8e9-11e8-9ff0-2b3f8f978513.png)